-- Maintain mutually beneficial relationships with adjacent municipalities, First Nations, or other stakeholders to achieve the objective of regional cooperation and regional planning. - Facilitate intermunicipal communication and referral of planning and development applications. - To encourage the preparation of Intermunicipal Development Plans and joint agreements between Mackenzie County and adjacent municipalities or other stakeholders to provide infrastructure services. - The range of facilities and services available to residents through partnerships with adjacent neighbours and other levels of government is expanded.
+- Maintain mutually beneficial relationships with adjacent municipalities, First Nations, or other stakeholders to achieve the objective of regional cooperation and regional planning. - Facilitate intermunicipal communication and referral of planning and development applications. - Encourage the preparation of Intermunicipal Development Plans and joint agreements between Mackenzie County and adjacent municipalities or other stakeholders to provide infrastructure services. - Expand the range of facilities and services available to residents through partnerships with adjacent neighbours and other levels of government.

-- a) Communication and co-ordination should occur on a regular basis with adjacent administrations to recognize and address matters of mutual interest. - b) Development applications shall have regard for regional planning policies of the Province of Alberta, the Provincial Land-use Framework, approved intermunicipal development plans or joint intermunicipal agreements when considering Municipal Development Plan amendments, Land Use Bylaw amendments or other development proposals. - c) Mackenzie County, when deemed necessary, should work with adjacent municipalities to prepare new inter-municipal development plans or joint intermunicipal agreements and subsequently review or update the Plan or agreements accordingly. - Planning and development applications that are subject to the Mackenzie County Town of High Level Intermunicipal Development Plan and are located within the area shown in Figure 4, shall be directed by the policies of the Intermunicipal Development Plan. - d) The following development proposals shall be referred to adjacent municipalities: - i) matters of future annexation; - ii) the adoption or amendment to an intermunicipal development plan, or this Municipal Development Plan; - iii) a proposed Land Use Bylaw, proposed amendments to the Land Use Bylaw; - iv) a proposed Area Structure Plan within one kilometre of a shared boundary; and - v) any referral as set out in an intermunicipal development plan.
+- a) Communication and co-ordination should occur on a regular basis with adjacent administrations to recognize and address matters of mutual interest. - b) Development applications shall have regard for regional planning policies of the Province of Alberta, the Provincial Land-use Framework, approved intermunicipal development plans or joint intermunicipal agreements when considering Municipal Development Plan amendments, Land Use Bylaw amendments or other development proposals. - c) Mackenzie County, when deemed necessary, should work with adjacent municipalities to prepare new intermunicipal development plans or joint intermunicipal agreements and subsequently review or update the Plan or agreements accordingly. - d) Planning and development applications that are subject to the Mackenzie County - Town of High Level Intermunicipal Development Plan and are located within the area shown in Figure 3, shall be directed by the policies of the Intermunicipal Development Plan. - e) The following development proposals shall be referred to adjacent municipalities: - i) matters of future annexation; - ii) the adoption or amendment to an intermunicipal development plan, or this Municipal Development Plan; - iii) a proposed Land Use Bylaw, proposed amendments to the Land Use Bylaw; and - iv) any referral as set out in an intermunicipal development plan.

-- e) Development that would impede the operation of existing and proposed sewer lagoons and waste handling facilities should be refused in order to protect the public investment in these facilities. - f) The cost sharing of infrastructure for development should be explored with adjacent municipalities where it can provide an economic, social or environmental benefit. - g) Mutual notification frameworks should be developed with adjacent communities and neighbours to identify if, when and how notification should be provided when development is proposed in proximity of jurisdictional boundaries. - Partnerships should be maintained and celebrated with non-profit community groups and new partnerships should be explored to further services provided in the community.
+- f) Development that would impede the operation of existing and proposed sewer lagoons and waste handling facilities should be refused in order to protect the public investment in these facilities. - g) The cost sharing of infrastructure for development should be explored with adjacent municipalities where it can provide an economic, social or environmental benefit. - h) Mutual notification frameworks should be developed with adjacent communities and neighbours to identify if, when and how notification should be provided when development is proposed in proximity of jurisdictional boundaries. - Partnerships should be maintained and celebrated with non-profit community groups and new partnerships should be explored to further services provided in the community.